Skip to main content

 A headshot of Victor Grycenkov

-Victor began his career serving in the U.S. Air Force.
-After graduating from Officer Training School at Maxwell Air Force Base (AFB) in 1994, he was commissioned as a 2nd Lt in the United States Air Force.
-He completed Nuclear Launch training and was assigned to F.E.
+Victor Grycenkov, the son of Russian immigrants, was born and raised in Vineland NJ.
+In 1989, he graduated from Rutgers University with a BA in History.
+He also holds a BS in Marine Science (Biology and Geology concentrations) from Stockton State College, which he received in 1991.
+After graduating from Officer Training School at Maxwell Air Force Base in 1994, he was commissioned as a 2nd Lt in the United States Air Force and was on his way to become a nuclear launch officer.
+In November 1994, Victor completed Nuclear Launch training and was assigned to F.E.
 Warren AFB.
-He served on a Missile Combat Crew in the 320th Missile Squadron, first as a Deputy and then as a Commander.
+He served on a Missile Combat Crew in the 320th Missile Squadron, first as a Deputy then as a Commander.
 During his tenure at F.E.
-Warren AFB, he set up the START Treaty Office and served as a treaty escort.
-Victor was the Vice President of the Company Grade Officers Council, established a nuclear war fighting exchange program with the U.S. Navy, and frequently volunteered his time with the Special Olympics.
+Warren AFB, he set up the START Treaty Office, and served as a treaty escort.
+Additionally, Victor was the Vice President of the Company Grade Officers Council, established a nuclear war fighting exchange program with the US Navy, and frequently volunteered his time with the Special Olympics.